skonfig/__ejabberd/type/__ejabberd_user/man.rst

 DESCRIPTION
 -----------
-This cdist type can be used to register or unregister XMPP accounts in ejabberd.
+This type can be used to register or unregister XMPP accounts in ejabberd.

 Please note that changing passwords is only supported if `mod_admin_extra <https://docs.ejabberd.im/admin/configuration/modules/#mod-admin-extra>`_